Outer-Void/dat/docs/ABOUT.md

 License

-DAT is released under the MIT License - see the LICENSE file for details.
+DAT is dual-licensed.
+Open-source use is under the Apache License 2.0 (see LICENSE-APACHE).
+Commercial use, including embedding in proprietary products or hosted services, requires a commercial license (see LICENSE-COMMERCIAL).
+Contact theoutervoid@outlook.com for commercial terms.

 ## Credits